 Introduction to New Kensington, Pennsylvania

 New Kensington, Pennsylvania, in Westmoreland county, is 15 miles NE of Pittsburgh, Pennsylvania.
-The city, which is considered part of the Pittsburgh metropolitan area, has a population of 14,701.
+The city is considered part of the Pittsburgh metropolitan area.

 New Kensington History